darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Make sure there are only one of each <mixer\> and </mixer\> top and bottom.
 They can not be tabbed.<br>

-When programing the mixer_paths file, I only use the tab key not the spacebar, it's just one of those things I can't stand. ;)<br>
+When programing the mixer_paths file, I only use the tab key not the spacebar, it's just a pet peeve. ;)<br>

 I cant program with how disorganized the original mixer_paths file is.
 This is how I tabbed all lines and fixed it.
 I use arch linux.<br>